DucodB/syscall-numbertoname/README.md

 ## Note
 - Ensure that `syscallent.h` is in the same directory as the script.
 It can be found on the github provided.
-- Make sure to provide the correct file name as a parameter when executing the script.